Serving People With Diverse Needs

 Organizations that provide accessible facilities and inclusive services to individuals with disabilities show they value the fastest-growing minority population in the world.
 Life Quest will thoroughly assess the following (and more) for compliance, based on the 1991 and/or 2010 Standards, depending on the built and remodeled years:

-Two Life Quest team members surveying entrance maneuvering clearance.
+Two Life Quest team members measuring entrance maneuvering clearance.

 • Accessible Paths of Travel